 When required, sub-committees of the Wangaratta MEMPC will be formed to review existing and prepare new sub (and complimentary) plans.
 These sub-committees will be built around the knowledge holders of each specific risk.
-For example, on behalf of the Wangaratta MEMPC, Committee representatives from CFA, DELWP and FRV have been tasked with the preparation of a new Municipal Fire Management Plan.
+For example, on behalf of the Wangaratta MEMPC, Committee representatives from CFA, DEECA and FRV were recently tasked with the preparation of a new Municipal Fire Management Plan.
 Each sub-committee may decide to form working groups utilising resources (personnel) outside of the MEMPC membership.